 Finally, a year later, convince a creator to launch products with me.
 Flew out to london with a new cofounder for a month to work with them.
 Decided the product idea wasn't good enough, but we should all build something else together.
 The opportunity is just too big.

-After months of slow grow, ThumbnailTest hits ~$8k MRR.
+After months of slow growth, ThumbnailTest hits ~$8k MRR.
 Then, a customer makes a video, and my MRR almost doubles to $15k 6 weeks later.
 Makes negotiating acquisition really hard, as price keeps increasing.

 My 6 month old MicroAcquire listing finally pays off, I start getting offers.
 Negotiations begin.